Integrating AI Agents in Microsoft Teams for Collaboration

 - After the meeting, export the agent’s summary and run the short automation above to create tasks.

-A few behaviours to watch for: agents can miss context or misassign owners if names are similar.
-I train prompts to include full names and roles.
-I also keep a short “data hygiene” note pinned in chat that says how to format dates and owners.
+A few behaviours to watch for: agents can miss context or assign the wrong owner if names are similar.
+I train prompts to use full names and roles.
+I also keep a short data hygiene note pinned in chat that says how to format dates and owners.

 Best Practices for Maximising Productivity with AI